AguaClara/Textbook/Introduction/Introduction.rst

 Socrates said "`Education is the kindling of a flame, not the filling of a vessel <https://www.goodreads.com/quotes/69267-education-is-the-kindling-of-a-flame-not-the-filling>`_."
 Our goal is to bring the spirit of play, discovery, and mystery into the challenge of improving the quality of life of everyone on the planet by sharing better methods to produce safe drinking water.

-In We Make the Road by Walking: Conversations on Education and Social Change, Paulo Freire said, "`The more we become able to become a child again, to keep ourselves childlike, the more we can understand that because we love the world and we are open to understanding, to comprehension, that when we kill the child in us, we are no longer <https://www.goodreads.com/author/quotes/41108.Paulo_Freire?page=2>`_".
+In We Make the Road by Walking: Conversations on Education and Social Change, Paulo Freire said, "`The more we become able to become a child again, to keep ourselves childlike, the more we can understand... <https://www.goodreads.com/author/quotes/41108.Paulo_Freire?page=2>`_".
 We commit to playing together in a relationship where we are all learning and we are all teaching.
 "Education must begin with the solution of the teacher-student contradiction, by reconciling the poles of the contradiction so that both are simultaneously teachers and students." - Paulo Freire

 .. _heading_Empathy: